wearelumenai/bubbles4py/README.md

 Useful Javascript library are available at the following URLs :
  - `/tools/bubbles.js` : the bubble chart library bundle
  (see https://github.com/wearelumenai/bubbles)
- - `/tools/viz.js` : a utility library to bind components to bubble chart
+ - `/tools/viz.js` : a utility library to bind components to a bubble chart

+The following explanations may help to build a custom visualization page based on the tools listed above.

-This builds a bubble chart in a div which id is `viz` (any CSS selector can be used) :
+First a bubble chart in a div which id is `viz`
+(any CSS selector can be used) :
 ```javascript
 let bubbleChart = bub.bubbles.create("#viz", bub.XYChart, {"click": onChartClick});